top of page

 JAN FLEURY

-Jan is the founder of FFD and resides in the original NC location.
-She and her husband raised their four children in NC, who are now grown.
-They are blessed to have all of their children and grand babies close by.
-Her family has a life-long love for their furry family members, and they strive to produce the best quality pets for other families as well.
+Jan is the founder of Fleury Farm Doodles and still lives in the same small town in North Carolina where it all started.
+She and her husband raised their four children in NC, and are now blessed to have all of their children and grandchildren close by.

 BECCA JENKINS